eve0415/IFPatcher/README.md

 - Fluid Pump
   - Make pump work properly on any conditions.
   - Can now fill fluid to buckets directly from GUI.
-- Plant Sower
+- Laser Base
-  - Till any blocks if possible.
-(You no longer have to use `minecraft:dirt` or `minecraft:grass`)
+  - Stop crashing Minecraft when using negative lens.
 - Potion Brewer
   - Can now brew potion that the ingredients does not start from `minecraft:nether_wart`.
 (Ex.
 Potion of Weakness)
+- Plant Sower
+  - Till any blocks if possible.
+(You no longer have to use `minecraft:dirt` or `minecraft:grass`)

 If you find any other issues related to IF, please open an issue or pull request on this repository.